Last Songs Played

 Portugal.
 The Man

-With their peculiar name and remote place of origin, Alaskan experimental indie pop band Portugal.
-The Man are an unlikely success story.
-After heading southward to the musical hub of Portland, Oregon, the group -- co-founded by the duo of John Gourley and Zach Carothers -- delivered a series of unique, artfully crafted independent albums throughout the late 2000s, touring hard and eventually signing a deal with Atlantic in 2010.
-The band's diligence paid off during their major-label tenure with each subsequent album gaining them a wider fan base and increased acclaim.
-On 2013's Evil Friends, they forged a collaboration with producer Danger Mouse, who again helped out on the group's politically driven eighth album, 2017's Woodstock, which yielded the Grammy-winning hit single "Feel It Still."
+The Alaska-born, Portland-based Portugal.
+The Man has carved out a unique niche on the pop landscape, balancing their artfully left of center, neo-psychedelic indie rock with hooky dance, R&B, hip-hop, and electronic traditions.
+Debuting in 2006, they delivered a series of independent albums throughout the late 2000s, touring hard and eventually signing a deal with Atlantic for 2010's Billboard 200-charting In the Mountain in the Cold.
+The band's diligence paid off during their major-label tenure, with each subsequent album gaining them a wider fan base and increased acclaim.
+On 2013's Evil Friends, they forged a collaboration with producer Danger Mouse, who helped out on the group's politically driven eighth album, 2017's Woodstock, which yielded the Grammy-winning hit single "Feel It Still."
+Following an extended hiatus, they returned in 2023 with Chris Black Changed My Life (which was dedicated to the group's friend, filmmaker Chris Black, who died in 2019) and again found them blending psych-pop with R&B, dance, and hip-hop sounds.

 In 2007, the band (whose lineup had once again reverted to three members, as Hubbard had left and was replaced by touring keyboardist Ryan Neighbors) issued Church Mouth, whose aggressive sound bore traces of Led Zeppelin and Jane's Addiction.
 The bandmates then opted to finance their third record themselves, drawing upon a wealth of guest musicians -- including trombonists, trumpeters, and violinists -- to create the eclectic Censored Colors.
 In 2009, the group released The Satanic Satanist, which became their first record to chart on the Billboard 200.
 They quickly followed it in 2010 with the mellower and more electronic American Ghetto, and the band signed with Atlantic Records later that year.

 Guitarist Noah Gersh joined the lineup for Portugal.
 The Man's 2011 summer tour, and the group recorded their major-label debut album, In the Mountain in the Cloud, in late 2011.
-Produced by John Hill and mixed by Andy Wallace, it was released in July 2012.
+Produced by John Hill and mixed by Andy Wallace, it was released in July 2012, hitting number 42 on the Billboard 200 and 11 on the Top Alternative Albums chart.
 Around that time, Sleep Forever, a 13-minute short directed by Michael Ragen and shot entirely in Gourley's hometown, premiered on the Independent Film Channel.
 It would be the last recording for members Sechrist and Neighbors, who were replaced by drummer Kane Ritchotte and keyboardist Kyle O'Quin.

 On Air97X - Tampa Bay's New Alternative Logo

-Check out the latest videos and photos from our 97X Green Rooms in the Circle K Performance Theatre!
+Check out the latest videos and photos from our 97X Green Rooms in the Achieva Credit Union Sound Stage!

 mobile apps